 The proposed project will use classical animal models to investigate the therapeutic effects and associated side effects of extracts from the whole plant of different strains of cannabis.
 The targeted medical conditions include pain and chemotherapy induced nausea and vomiting (CINV).
 Our data and results will play a key role in pre-screening of cultivars to obtain best candidates suited for particular medical conditions, or that have lower side-effect liability.

-Cited is a multi-media program that tells stories about research and academia to a general audience.
+Cited is a multimedia knowledge mobilization project that tells stories about research and academia to a general audience.
 It is experimenting with a unique co-creative approach that puts students, journalists, and researchers together on the same team.
 Mitacs interns will work with Cited media partners to conduct original research that builds interviews, documentaries, and other media related to research and academiaparticularly in the social sciences and humanities.
-These will be distrusted widely through a network of partners across North America.
+These will be distributed widely through a network of partners across North America.